ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 6 - 12.15.20

-:cherry_blossom: R-swuared can be easily calculated by the function RSQ(data_y, data_x) in Google Sheets:
+:cherry_blossom: More about linear regression today.
+R-squared can be easily calculated by the function RSQ(data_y, data_x) in Google Sheets:

 ![RSQ in Google Sheet](/images/D6_rsq_google_sheet.png)